Marie Antoinette (2006 film): Plot

-Fourteen-year-old Maria Antonia, the youngest daughter of Empress Maria-Theresa of Austria, is a beautiful, charming and naïve archduchess.
-In 1770, she is sent by her mother to marry Louis-Auguste, the Dauphin of France, to seal an alliance between the two rival countries.
+Fourteen-year-old Marie Antoinette, the daughter and youngest child of Holy Roman Empress Maria Theresa of Austria, is a beautiful, charming and naïve archduchess.
+In 1770, she is sent away in order to wed the future Louis XVI, the Dauphin of France, to seal an alliance between the two rival countries.

-Maria, her name now changed to Marie Antoinette, travels to France, relinquishing all connections with her home country, and meets King Louis XV of France and her future husband, the Dauphin.
+Marie Antoinette travels to France, relinquishing all connections with her home country, and meets King Louis XV and her future husband, the Dauphin.
 The betrothed young couple arrive at the Palace of Versailles and are married at once.
 They are encouraged to produce an heir to the throne as soon as possible, but the next day it is reported to the king that "nothing happened" on the wedding night.

-As time passes, Marie-Antoinette finds life at the court of Versailles stifling.
+As time passes, Marie Antoinette finds life at the court of Versailles stifling.
 Her husband's courtiers disdain her as a foreigner and blame her for not producing an heir, although the fault really lies with her husband, for the marriage remains unconsummated for an inordinate amount of time.
-The French court is rife with gossip, and Marie-Antoinette consistently ruffles feathers by defying its ritualistic formality.
+The French court is rife with gossip, and Marie Antoinette consistently ruffles feathers by defying its ritualistic formality.
 She instead spends much of her time with the few friends she has in Versailles, including the conservative Princesse de Lamballe and the flamboyant Duchess of Polignac.

-Marie-Antoinette also refuses to meet or speak with Madame du Barry, the mistress of Louis XV.
-Over the years, Maria-Theresa continues to write to her daughter, giving advice on how to impress and seduce the Dauphin.
-Marie's attempts to consummate her marriage with her husband fail and they remain childless.
+Marie Antoinette also refuses to meet or speak with Madame du Barry, the mistress of Louis XV.
+Over the years, Maria Theresa continues to write to her daughter, giving advice on how to impress and seduce the Dauphin.
+Marie Antoinette's attempts to consummate her marriage with her husband fail and they remain childless.
 Marie spends most of her time buying extravagant clothes and gambling.

-After a masquerade ball, Marie and Louis return to find the king dying of smallpox; he orders du Barry to leave Versailles.
-After the king's death, Marie-Antoinette's husband succeeds him as Louis XVI at the age of 19, and Marie-Antoinette becomes queen consort at age 18.
+After a masquerade ball, Marie Antoinette and Louis XVI return to find the king dying of smallpox; he orders du Barry to leave Versailles.
+After the king's death, Marie Antoinette's husband succeeds him as Louis XVI at the age of 19, and Marie Antoinette becomes queen consort at age 18.